Testicular BiopsySkip to the navigation

 How It Is Done

-You will lie on your back on an examining table.
-The skin over your testicle is cleaned with an antiseptic solution, and the area around it is covered with sterile cloth.
-Your doctor will wear sterile gloves.
-It is very important that you do not touch this sterile area.
+You will lie on your back on an exam table.
+The skin over your testicle is cleaned with a sterile solution.
+The area around it is covered with sterile cloth.
+Your doctor will wear gloves.
+It is very important that you do not touch this area.

 How It Feels

-You will feel a brief sting when the IV line is inserted or when the local anesthetic is injected.
-Other than that, the procedure should be painless.
+You will feel a brief sting when the IV line is put in or when the local anesthetic is given.
+Other than that, you should feel no pain.